Meet our Year 6 Team:

 Homework

-Homework will be set each week and will focus on reading, maths, or grammar.
+Homework is set each week and will focus on reading, maths, or grammar.
 Children are expected to read at least five times a week, and they will also have time for independent reading during the school week.
 We encourage as much reading as possible – even just five minutes makes a difference!
 Reading will be monitored through the Accelerated Reader programme.

 Times tables are an important part of supporting children’s progress in maths, so we ask that they practise regularly using Times Table Rock Stars or timestables.co.uk.
 Weekly assessments will also take place in times tables, arithmetic, and spelling to support children’s learning.